Louisiana wages went up from early 2021, but inflation made the increase nonexistent - NewsBreak

 LAFOURCHE PARISH, La.
 (BRPROUD) – A lengthy investigation conducted by the Lafourche Parish Sheriff’s Office ended with four people in handcuffs.
 Zavier Triplett, 23, of Lockport, Jeremy Arceneaux, 32, of Lockport, Kerry Wheaton, 21, of Lockport and Laquindin Randle, 25, of Houma were all arrested within the last week.
 The investigation centered around the distribution […]

-This year's local election is making history in the Town of Baldwin.

-St. Mary Parish deputy arrested for simple battery and malfeasance in office
+St. Mary Parish corrections deputy charged with simple battery, malfeasance in office

-St. Mary Parish Sheriff’s Office corrections deputy has been dismissed and criminally charged with simply battery and malfeasance in office.
+A St. Mary Parish corrections deputy has been dismissed and criminally charged

+Mississippi woman charged with filing false police report that triggered statewide Amber Alert

+A Mississippi woman has been arrested after officials say she filed a false police report that triggered a statewide Amber Alert Tuesday.
+Valerie Faye Lord, 43, was arrested and charged with filing a false police report by the Gulfport Police Department.
+Lord is accused of reporting a kidnapping that didn’t...